Zabbott03/startup/README.md

 - **HTML** - Used for the base structure of the app.
 Login page, leaderboard page, as well as the main game page
 - **CSS** - Will be used to style the three pages.
 Will include visually pleasing color choice as well as proper spacing depending on the device screen size.
 - **React** - Will be used to control the game and login and create an account.
 Also used to start and end the game, as well as add more players.
 - **Service** - Used to login and to retrieve position of each player's snake.
+Third party service call to get random snake facts.
 - **DB/Login** - Will have the high score of each user in the database, displayed in the leaderboard.
 Also used to store the account info for each person after creating an account.
 - **WebSocket** - Position of all snakes will be broadcast to each other player in real time.